Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
+## Update - April 22th, 2024
+Fixed kaggle ui not showing the public ngrok url and cuda nvidia toolkit not installing because it asks for confirmation
 ## Update - April 21th, 2024
 Added kaggle options.
 Also made readme maybe prettier to look at..
 Also previously today i deleted cuda toolkit in the installation as i thought it was preinstalled but i was wrong so i added it back and now should all work fine on all ports.
 ## Update - April 19th, 2024